Cwantic/Documentation/Python/Study.md

 ## 5. Solution extraction

-Based on the explained [Solution](https://documentation.metapiping.com/Python/Classes/solution.html) internal structure, user can create his own script to retrieve informations of the solution.
+Based on the explained [Solution](https://documentation.metapiping.com/Python/Classes/solution.html) internal structure, user can create his own script to retrieve informations about the solution.

 [See an example of Solution data extraction](https://documentation.metapiping.com/Python/Samples/maxdisplacement.html) : Get the max displacement by static case number